-For additional information on ways to reduce exposure, please refer to Pressure Treated Wood Use in Playground Equipment .
+For additional information on ways to reduce exposure, please refer to .

 In selecting a coating, consumers should be aware that, in some cases, "film-forming" or non-penetrating stains (latex semitransparent, latex opaque, and oil-based opaque stains) on outdoor surfaces such as decks and fences are not recommended, as subsequent peeling and flaking may ultimately have an impact on durability as well as exposure to the preservatives in the wood.
-For additional information on sealants, please refer to Pressure Treated Wood Use in Playground Equipment and the EPA agreement with pressure treated wood manufacturers.
+For additional information on sealants, please refer to and the EPA agreement with pressure treated wood manufacturers.

 This is your decision.
 EPA's long term goal is to eliminate residential use of pressure treated wood.
 However, EPA does not believe there is an immediate need to remove or replace pressure treated structures, including decks and playground equipment, nor do they recommend surrounding soils be removed or replaced without testing.
 See EPA recommended best management practices.

 Never burn or grind pressure treated wood.
 Do not recycle it for other residential uses.
 It is acceptable to dispose of small amounts of pressure treated wood with your municipal solid waste.
 For larger quantities, you may want to rent a roll-off container or haul the load to an approved solid waste handling facility for proper disposal.
-Check for approved handling facilities at Landfills, Transfer Stations & Compost Sites .
+Check for approved handling facilities at Landfills, Transfer Stations, Compost Sites & Recycling Facilities .

 Again, this is your decision.
 Soil testing can be done to determine whether arsenic has leached from your play set into the surrounding soil.
 Arsenic is naturally-occurring in Massachusetts' soils, so finding it beneath your play set does not necessarily indicate that it is coming from the wood.
 In order to determine whether arsenic levels are above what would be found in unaffected or "clean" soil, test results from samples taken beneath the play set need to be compared to those from outside the area.